CynoteckLabs/SFUtilities/README.md

 For more details, visit https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_config_values.htm

 * Any data quality failures need to be fixed before loading into target, to avoid any data failures
+* Utility assumes same api name of field between target and source environments.
+For any overrides, manually edit SQL code of extraction views
+* Any data transformation or mapping to fields of different name, manually edit SQL code of extraction views